grngxd/tarp-themes/README.md

-    "license": string // Optional, default is "None" "preview": string // Optional, can be a gif or png "tags": [string] // Optional, tags for the theme "pack": string // Optional, link to the pack
+    "license": string // Optional, default is "None" "preview": string // Optional, can be a gif or png "tags": [string] // Optional, tags for the theme "source": string // Optional, link to the pack
 }
 ```